The Return of Godzilla: Plot

 Godzilla is sighted at dawn in Tokyo Bay heading towards Tokyo, causing mass evacuations.
-The JASDF attacks Godzilla but fails to stop his advance on the city.
+The JASDF attacks Godzilla but fails to stop its advance on the city.
 Godzilla soon emerges and makes short work of the JSDF stationed there.
 The battle causes damage to the Soviet ship and starts a missile launch countdown.
 The captain dies as he attempts to stop the missile from launching.
 Godzilla proceeds towards Shinjuku, wreaking havoc along the way.
 Godzilla is confronted by four laser-armed trucks and the Super X. Because Godzilla's heart is similar to a nuclear reactor, the cadmium shells that are fired into its mouth by the Super X seal and slow down its heart, knocking Godzilla unconscious.

 The countdown ends and the Soviet missile is launched, but it is destroyed by an American counter-missile.
 Hayashida and Okumura are extracted from Tokyo via helicopter and taken to Mt.
 Mihara to set up the homing device before the two missiles collide above Tokyo.
 The destruction of the nuclear missile produces an electrical storm and an EMP, which revives Godzilla once more and temporarily disables the Super X.

 An enraged Godzilla bears down on the Super X just as it manages to get airborne again.
 The Super X's weapons prove ineffective against the kaiju, resulting in even more destruction in the city as Godzilla chases it through several skyscrapers.
 Godzilla finally destroys the Super X by dropping a skyscraper on top of it.
 Godzilla continues its rampage until Hayashida uses the homing device to distract it.
 Godzilla leaves Tokyo and swims across Tokyo Bay, following the homing device to Mount Mihara.
 There, Godzilla follows the device and falls into the mouth of the volcano.
 Okumura activates detonators at the volcano, creating a controlled eruption that traps Godzilla inside.